 The increase in some components of the Storm Water Services fee is not related to the cost of providing drinking water or sanitary sewer service.
 Water and sewer service are provided by the Charlotte-Mecklenburg Utility Department.

-Public hearings and votes on the proposed increase
+Public hearings on the proposed increases

-Public hearings on the proposed increase were held by the Charlotte City Council on May 13, 2013 and by the Mecklenburg Board of County Commissioners on June 4.
+The Charlotte City Council, Davidson Town Board and Mecklenburg Board of County Commissioners each held a public hearing about the proposed Storm Water fee increases in May 2014.
 Under an agreement, the County Board holds a public hearing on any changes in Storm Water Services fees in any jurisdiction within Mecklenburg County.